charansaipasupuleti/weatherapp/README.md

-# Search ability based weatherapp created using API and REACTJS
+# Search ability based weatherapp created using API and REACTJS.